Crimes and Tickets

 A person must tell a sexual partner about the condition only if there is a realistic possibility of transmission of HIV to the partner.

-If there’s no realistic possibility of transmission, then someone living with HIV does have to reveal it.
+If there’s no realistic possibility of transmission, then someone living with HIV does not have to reveal it.

 In a 2012 decision, the Supreme Court of Canada ruled that there’s no realistic possibility of transmission if the amount of virus in the body is low and the partners use a condom.
 The person living with HIV therefore isn’t required to reveal the condition in this situation.